Pandemic fiction: Fall books include stories of the virus

 POETRY

 Inaugural poet Amanda Gorman has two books out this fall, the picture story “Change Sings” and the poetry collection “Call Us What We Carry.”
-Louise Glueck's “Winter Recipes from the Collective” is her first poetry book since winning the Nobel Prize last year, and new works also are expected from Pulitzer Prize-winners Paul Muldoon, Frank Bidart and Tracy K. Smith, and from Kevin Young, Amanda Moore and Mai Der Vang.
+Louise Glück's “Winter Recipes From the Collective” is her first poetry book since winning the Nobel Prize last year, and new works also are expected from Pulitzer Prize winners Paul Muldoon, Frank Bidart and Tracy K. Smith, and from Kevin Young, Amanda Moore and Mai Der Vang.

 MEMOIRS